stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

   we just use it without specializing.
 The solution is to use `INLINEABLE` on the exported polymorphic function combined with `SPECIALIZE` in the module where we wish to specialize the function (see below).

-* Every time we specialize, we create a new function with about the same size of the original (polymorphic) one.
-This leads to code bloat.

 So if you want to specialize, your tool is the `SPECIALIZE` pragma.
 Syntactically, a `SPECIALIZE` pragma can be put anywhere its type signature